-Students growing up in this part of Bedfordshire benefit from a strong partnership of schools across two local authorities: Central Bedfordshire Council (CBC) and Bedford Borough Council (BBC).
-Holywell School is in Central Bedfordshire.
+Students growing up in this part of Bedfordshire benefit from a strong partnership of schools across the boundary of the two authorities.
+(Holywell School is in Central Bedfordshire.
+Wootton and Kempston are in Bedford Borough.
+Holywell remains the catchment school across this boundary.
+The Wootton family of schools has half of its population in each authority.)

-We work closely with our linked Lower Schools, notably, but not exclusively, Cranfield CofE Academy and Wootton Lower School.
+We work closely with our linked Lower Schools, notably but not exclusively Cranfield and Wootton.
 We have a series of meetings through the year with colleagues from these and other local Lower Schools in the Wootton family - Shelton, Broadmead, Marston Moreteyne, Houghton Conquest and Thomas Johnson.
-There is a well-established programme of meetings in the summer term to ensure each child transferring to Holywell benefits from excellent personal, pastoral and academic care on transition.
-During July Year 4 children visit Holywell as part of our induction programme, familiarising themselves with the school, our teachers and our routines.
-We also have a series of sports afternoons at Holywell for students from these linked Lower Schools where students work with our student Sports Leaders and to provide additional time for Year 4 students to familiarise themselves with Middle School life.
+There is a well-established programme of meetings in the summer term to ensure each child transferring to

+Holywell benefits from excellent personal, pastoral and academic care on transition.
+During July Year 4 children visit Holywell for two days; familiarising themselves with the school, our teachers and our routines.
+We also have a series of sports afternoons at Holywell for students from these linked Lower Schools in order to benefit their PE experience, the experience of our Year 8 Sports Leaders and to provide additional time for Year 4 students to familiarise themselves with Middle School life.

-We work closely with Wootton Upper and Marston Vale Middle to provide a common approach to the Key Stage 3 curriculum (for Years 7 and 8).
+We work closely with Wootton Upper and Marston Vale Middle to provide a common approach to the Key Stage 3 - Years 7 and 8.
 There is a range of meetings through the year involving our subject leaders with teachers from these partner schools.

-During Year 8 we have a series of visits from Wootton Upper staff to prepare students for transfer to Upper School.
+During Year 8 we have a series of visits from Wootton Upper staff, starting in September, to prepare students for transfer to Upper School.
 Subject co-ordinators meet with their counterparts from Wootton Upper School to pass on records of work and attainment.
-In July, Year 8 students have time at Wootton Upper School to prepare them for transfer.
+In July, Year 8 students spend three days at Wootton Upper School to prepare them for transfer.